NO-ob/LoliSnatcher_Droid/CONTRIBUTING.md

 ## Localization / Translations

-LoliSnatcher uses the [slang](https://pub.dev/packages/slang) package for internationalization code and [weblate](https://hosted.weblate.org/projects/loli-snatcher/) for community translations.
+LoliSnatcher uses the [slang](https://pub.dev/packages/slang) package for internationalization code and [poeditor](https://poeditor.com/join/project/RgscnzeWts) for community translations.

+### Requesting a new language

+Create an issue on GitHub with a request for new language or add new language on poeditor page.

 ### Translation Files

 Translation files are located in `assets/i18n/`:
 - `en.json` - English (base language)

-### Adding a New Language
+### Adding a new language manually

 1. Create a new file `assets/i18n/xx-XX.json` (where xx-XX is the language code)
 2. Copy the structure from `en.json` and translate all strings